genesiscommunitysuccess/docs/Type-of-contribution.md

 - Menu changes
 - Change more than one paragraph

-For any more complex changes, please contact mister @John Hendry
+For any more complex changes, please contact [John Hendry](john.hendry@genesis.global)

 ## Docs structure